Coppélia: Plot

 Swanhilda and Franz are about to make their wedding vows when the angry Dr. Coppelius appears, claiming damages.
 Dismayed at having caused such an upset, Swanhilda offers Dr. Coppelius her dowry in return for his forgiveness.
 However, Franz tells Swanhilda to keep her dowry and offers to pay Dr. Coppelius instead.
 At that point, the mayor intervenes and gives Dr. Coppelius a bag of money, which placates him.
 Swanhilda and Franz are married and the entire town celebrates by dancing.

 (Note: In some Russian versions of the ballet, after getting caught, Swanhilda confesses to Dr. Coppelius about what she and her friends did and her situation with Franz.
 Coppelius decides to forgive Swanhilda and teach her how to act like a doll coming to life to fool Franz, thus ending Act 2 on a happier note.)

 Influence and background

 Doctor Coppelius is not unlike Hoffmann's sinister Herr Drosselmeyer in The Nutcracker or the macabre Svengali-like travelling magician of the same name in Offenbach's The Tales of Hoffmann.

 The part of Franz was danced en travesti by Eugénie Fiocre, a convention that pleased the male members of the Jockey-Club de Paris and was retained in Paris until after World War II.

 The festive wedding-day divertissements in the village square that occupy Act III are often deleted in modern danced versions.

 Some influence on this story comes from travelling shows of the late 18th and early 19th centuries starring mechanical automata.
-This field of entertainment has been under-documented, but a recent survey of the field is contained in The Mechanical Turk by Tom Standage (2002).